QNAP-HomeLAB/docker-swarm/README.md

 14. Use the Auth0 clientID and Client Secret in your _application.yaml_ file
 15. Make sure to specify POST method of token endpoint authentication (Drop down box)
 16. Enter in your Callback URL (`https://<service>.<domain>/signin` & `https://<service>.<domain>/oauth/signin`)
+ - For an entire domain, the values should look like this example:

 17. Enter your origin URL (`https://<your URL here>`) and save changes
 18. Go to Users & Roles and Create a user with a real email address.
 You will use this later so remember it
 19. Click on _Rules -> Whitelist_